broliver12/solidity_starter/resources/DOCUMENTATION.md

 If an optimized contract already exists that matches your desired functionality, you can deploy it directly.

-Otherwise, you should first extend and combine contract to create the functionality you want.
+Otherwise, you should first extend, cherry pick, and combine contracts to create the functionality you want.
-Add any custom logic, flatten your working (and tested) contract, save to a new file, and optimize!
+Add any custom logic, and optimize!